flintlib/flint/doc/source/ulong_extras.rst

     cycle.

-    The algorithm used is a modification of the original Pollard Rho algorithm, suggested by Richard Brent in the paper, availible at http://maths-people.anu.edu.au/~brent/pd/rpb051i.pdf
+    The algorithm used is a modification of the original Pollard Rho algorithm, suggested by Richard Brent in the paper, available at http://maths-people.anu.edu.au/~brent/pd/rpb051i.pdf

 .. function:: int n_factor_pollard_brent(mp_limb_t *factor, flint_rand_t state, mp_limb_t n_in, mp_limb_t max_tries, mp_limb_t max_iters)

-    Pollard Rho algorithm, modified as suggested by Richar Brent.
+    Pollard Rho algorithm, modified as suggested by Richard Brent.
 Makes a call to :func:`n_factor_pollard_brent_single`.
 The input parameters ai and xi for :func:`n_factor_pollard_brent_single` are selected at random.